 Obviously, we should unconditionally love ourselves.
 We’re stuck with ourselves and can’t get away.
 It doesn’t mean we have to like ourselves!
 Sometimes we do stupid things and it’s ok to dislike what we’ve done and think we’ve been really stupid.
 But the unconditional love should kick in as we acknowledge that we have fundamental value as a person, we give ourselves some compassion because we know we’ve been going through a tough time and we hope and expect that in the future we’ll do better.
 That’s unconditional love.

 It’s also common to see unconditional love between parents and their children.
 Truly, no matter what a child does (even murder), a parent often continues to realize their value as a person, has compassion for their plight in life and hopes that good things will happen for them in the future.
 Unconditional love!

 We’d all like everyone else to unconditionally love us.
 If you think about it for a bit, you’ll see it’s true.

 Think of the time when someone is being really mean to you because of something you’ve done.
 Normally, we’d like them to acknowledge that we’re a valid person that just made a mistake because our life is a bit difficult right now that we’ll try and do better in the future.
 That’s what we know about ourselves and we’d like other people to see that and acknowledge it.
 They don’t have to “like” us, but they can give us respect and compassion.

 Should we refuse to give unconditional love?

-Most religions think that the creator gives us unconditional love.
+Most religions think that the creator loves us unconditionally.
 We have unconditional love for ourselves.
-We have unconditional love for our children.
+We unconditionally love our children.
 Everyone in the world wants unconditional love.
 It’s 100% free to give.
-Why wouldn’t we give unconditional love to everyone?
+Why wouldn’t we give it to everyone?